Enhancing Interpretability in Deep Reinforcement Learning through Semantic Clustering: Related Work

-The use of t-SNE for visualizing the feature space in DRL has been previously explored by \citet{mnih2015human} and \citet{zahavy2016graying}. t-SNE methods transform the distance metric between data points into conditional probabilities in both the original high-dimensional and mapped low-dimensional spaces.
-The optimization process involves minimizing the Kullback-Leibler divergence between these probabilities.
-The t-SNE visualizations in these studies, driven by RL policy training for dimensionality reduction in the feature space, reveal that features of states with close pixel distances tend to cluster together.
-However, due to the fixed nature of the tested Atari game scenarios, the existence of semantic clustering could not be effectively verified.
-This observation motivates our usage of Procgen to validate our approach, since it supports the generation of varied environments that are nevertheless semantically similar.
+\textbf{Semantic Clustering in DRL} \citet{mnih2015human} and \citet{zahavy2016graying} have previously explored visualizing the DRL feature space using t-SNE.
+In these studies, t-SNE visualizations show that features of states with close pixel distances tend to cluster together.
+However, due to the fixed nature of the scenarios they used (Atari games), semantic clustering could not be conclusively verified.
+This limitation motivates our use of Procgen to validate our approach.